SangramSA/SangramSA/README.md

 - 💼 **4+ Years Experience** in Data Engineering across healthcare, fintech, and transportation
 - 🔭 Building scalable data pipelines and real-time analytics solutions
 - 🌱 Expert in **AWS**, **Azure**, **Snowflake**, and modern data stack
-- 🎯 Actively seeking **Data Engineering opportunities** in San Diego or remote
+- 🎯 Seeking opportunities to work with **modern data stacks and cloud-native architectures**
-- ⚡ Fun fact: I've saved companies $50K+ annually through data automation!
+- ⚡ Fun fact: When I'm not optimizing queries, I'm optimizing my game on the soccer field or badminton court!

 ## 💼 Professional Experience